 All staff and visitors

 It is of vital importance that the school’s lockdown procedures are familiar to members of the senior leadership team, teaching staff, non-teaching staff and visitors.
-To achieve this, a lockdown drill will be undertaken at least twice a year.
+To achieve this, a lockdown drill will be undertaken at least once a year.
 Depending on their age and cognitive ability, pupils should also be aware of the plan.
 Regular practices will increase their familiarity of what action they need to take and when.

+For Hospital sites the NHS policies and procedures will be followed.

 For parents/carers